 You may be able to apply pressure to your breasts to slow milk flow, especially if your milk supply is established.
 But while you can’t always prevent leaking, you can keep it from soaking through.
 If you find you’re prone to leaky breasts, wearing nursing pads can help.
 Dark and patterned shirts can also help camouflage any milk stains.

 Milk ducts deliver your breast milk from the mammary glands to your baby.
 When things are flowing right, it’s easy to forget about them.
-But if they get clogged, you’ll recognize it quickly!
+But if they get clogged, or become narrow, you’ll recognize it quickly!

 Keep breastfeeding while you have clogged milk ducts.
-Breastfeeding keeps your milk flowing, which helps unclog the duct.
 Don’t worry.
 It is safe.
-Nursing may also help to relieve some of your discomfort from the clog.
+Nursing may also help to relieve some of your discomfort.

-You can also try one of these home remedies to treat clogged milk ducts:
+You can also try one of these home remedies to treat ductal narrowing:

-If your clog doesn’t resolve, if the tender area becomes red, or if you develop a fever, make an appointment to speak with your medical care provider.
+If your ductal narrowing doesn’t resolve, if the tender area becomes red, or if you develop a fever, make an appointment to speak with your medical care provider.

 Nipple Blisters